randomhacksuk/aircall-reporting/README.md

 Want to contribute?
 Great!

-Open your favorite Terminal and run these commands from the root of the project.
+Open your favorite Terminal and run these command from the root of the project.
 ```sh
 $ composer install
 ```